SunRuoxi/vEM/README.txt

 (2) adigator: matlab automatic differentiation package https://sourceforge.net/projects/adigator/?source=typ_redirect Re-direct to vEM folder.
 Add the above two folders to matlab path.
+(Note that adigator has an issue on matlab 2016b.
+Fixed here.
+If you download from adigator from source page, please fix the issue according to https://sourceforge.net/p/adigator/discussion/bugs/thread/84ad9556/?limit=25)

-The main function is NON_Markov.
-This code is for windows machine only (adigator package generates error on mac).
+The main function (demo) is NON_Markov.